Steven-Klavins/CV/README.md

 ## Skills

 #### A methodical learner
 Every project I worked on provided something new to learn, developing an effective learning process became something rather important to me.
 I found Team knowledge sharing, breaking down larger problems into smaller achievable goals, and self-led learning worked best for me.
-When overcoming a new challenge I found it helpful to reinforce knowledge through blogging, you can find an example of this [here.](https://medium.com/@stevenklavins94)
+When overcoming a new challenge I found it helpful to reinforce knowledge through blogging, you can find an examples of this [here.](https://medium.com/@stevenklavins94)

 #### An agile worker and XP proponent
 Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
 It is my belief these values play a huge part in the success of a team and because of this, I'm a strong advocate of adhering to these values.
 From personal experience communicating ideas in a respectful and constructive manner is a sure path to success.